Belgium Travel Tips

 Top Things to See and Do

-- Flanders Fields - Flanders was the site of around half a million deaths in the horrific trenches of World War I. There are numerous military cemeteries and ‘Missing Memorials’ in the region, commemorating those of all nationalities who fell in battle.
-In the Flanders Fields museum in Lepres, visitors can discover what it was like to be a soldier in the trenches.
+- Flanders Fields – Flanders was the site of around half a million deaths in the horrific trenches of World War I. There are numerous military cemeteries and ‘Missing Memorials’ in the region, commemorating those of all nationalities who fell in battle.
+At the Flanders Fields museum in Lepres, visitors can discover what it was like to be a soldier in the trenches.

 - Antwerp - The country’s second largest city, Antwerp is an excellent shopping location and offers an extraordinary variety of local food and beer for visitors to enjoy.
 For those interested in art, the Royal Fine Arts Museum houses the world’s best collection of the Flemish Masters’ works, including the largest group of Rubens masterpieces in existence.

 - Waterloo – At the site of the famous battle, there is a memorial in the form of a statue of a lion (looking towards France) on a hill, with 226 stairs, called La Butte du Lion.
 Other attractions related to the battle are the Wellington Museum and the Roman Catholic Church of St. Joseph.